 Not sure if New Mexico Tech has the degree that you are looking for?
 Are you still not entirely sure what you would like to study?
 Do you want to get more information about a specific program?
-Look no further than our helpful Program Finder tool!
+Take a look at all of our Academic Programs that we offer!

 To Qualify as a First-Time Freshman

 You will be considered a first-time freshman if you are currently still in high school, have a high school diploma, or have completed your GED or HiSet and have never enrolled in another college or university (excluding dual credit).
 If you have enrolled in another college or university after graduating high school or completing your GED or HiSet you will be considered a transfer student.